rodrigoechaide/ansible-controller/README.md

     docker run -it --name ansible-controller -v $(pwd):/ansible ansible-controller
     ```

-    Where `$(pwd)` is the path where the deploy scripts are placed, which are mounted into `/ansible` directory inside the container
+Note: Before running the container you have to move to the directory where the deploy scripts are placed and with `$(pwd)` variable that directory is then mounted into `/ansible` directory inside the container.

 ## Option 2: